-For more information, get Publication 519, U.S. Tax Guide for Aliens.
+For more information on whether you are a nonresident alien, get Publication 519, U.S. Tax Guide for Aliens.

 Exemption from withholding.
 If your social security benefits are exempt from tax because you are a resident of one of the treaty countries listed, the SSA will not withhold U.S. tax from your benefits.